daattali/beautiful-jekyll/2018_readings.md

 **Discussion Questions:**

-1. How might pelagic life histories with asymmetrical dispersal, coupled with genetic correlations between larvae and adult traits, constrain or promote adapatation?
+1. How might pelagic life histories with asymmetrical dispersal, coupled with genetic correlations between larvae and adult traits, constrain or promote adaptation?

 2. When and where do we expect population genetic structure to be generated and/or maintained?